dassarthak18/SobolBox/paper/paper.md

 # Summary

-BoxRL-NNV is a tool written in Python for the verification of safety specifications for neural networks.
+BoxRL-NNV is a tool written in Python for the detection of safety violations in neural networks.
 The software takes as inputs a neural network given in an ONNX (Open Neural Network Exchange) format, and a safety specification given as a VNN-LIB file.
 Thereafter, BoxRL-NNV verifies whether the given neural network satisfies the safety properties specified by the VNN-LIB file.

 ONNX [@onnx] is an industry standard format for interchange of neural networks between different frameworks such as PyTorch and Tensorflow.
 VNN-LIB [@FoMLAS2023:Supporting_Standardization_Neural_Networks], likewise, is an international benchmarks standard for the verification of neural networks, which specifies safety properties as propositional logic satisfiability problems, in the vein of the SMT-LIB2 format.